-If you’re a practitioner of formative instructional practice, or formative assessment, then you know that one of the foundations of smart practice is establishing success criteria in the classroom.
+If you’re a practitioner of formative assessment, then you know that one of the foundations of smart practice is establishing success criteria in the classroom.
 Students must understand what they are expected to learn before they can take responsibility for their own learning.
 In many instances, students have misconceptions about what they are learning, why they are learning it, and how they will know they learned it (which relates to what quality work looks like).
 As teachers, we have different ideas about both learning targets and success criteria.
 We sometimes struggle as we write learning targets to get clarity on what is content, context, or activity.
-Some of that holds true with success criteria, as well.
+Some of that holds true with success criteria as well.

 According to Clarke, defining process success criteria for students helps them do these six things: